jangernert/FeedReader/README.md

 sudo make install
 ```
 Arch users can build the latest version using `yaourt -S feedreader-git`

-You can also create a Flatpak bundle running `make dist` in the `flatpak/` sub-directory.
+You can also create a Flatpak bundle running `make` in the `flatpak/` sub-directory.